wasp-lang/wasp/web/docs/advanced/deployment/overview.md

 This file is used to build and run a Docker image with the Wasp-generated server code.
 It also runs any pending migrations.

-If you need to **customize this `Dockerfile`**, you may do so by adding a `Dockerfile` to your project root directory.
-If present, Wasp will append the contents of this file to the _bottom_ of our default Dockerfile.
+You can **add extra steps to this multi-stage `Dockerfile`** by creating your own `Dockerfile` in the project's root directory.
+If Wasp finds a Dockerfile in the project's root, it appends its contents at the _bottom_ of the default multi-stage Dockerfile.

 Since the last definition in a Dockerfile wins, you can override or continue from any existing build stages.
-You could also choose not to use any of our build stages and have your own custom Dockerfile used as-is.
+You can also choose not to use any of our build stages and have your own custom Dockerfile used as-is.

-A few notes are in order:
+A few things to keep in mind:

-- if you override an intermediate build stage, no later build stages will be used unless you reproduce them below
+- If you override an intermediate build stage, no later build stages will be used unless you reproduce them below.
-- the contents of the `Dockerfile` are dynamic, based on the features you use, and may change in future releases as well, so please verify the contents have not changed from time to time
+- The generated Dockerfile's content is dynamic and depends on which features your app uses.
+The content can also change in future releases, so please verify it from time to time.
-- be sure to supply an `ENTRYPOINT` in your final build stage or it will not have any effect
+- Make sure to supply `ENTRYPOINT` in your final build stage.
+Your changes won't have any effect if you don't.

 Read more in the official Docker docs on [multi-stage builds](https://docs.docker.com/build/building/multi-stage/).

-To see what your project's (potentially combined) `Dockerfile` will look like, run:
+To see what your project's (potentially combined) Dockerfile will look like, run:
 ```shell
 wasp dockerfile
 ```